-This phase of my life has been exciting because it's given me opportunity to spend time learning new music instead of polishing preludes, offertories, and postludes.
+This phase of my life has been exciting because it's allowed me to spend time learning new music instead of polishing preludes, offertories, and postludes.

 It's also given me a chance to do something I decided many years ago to do.
 I'm composing a contemporary mass for use in Episcopal and Anglo-Catholic worship.
 Though it's moving more slowly than I might like, it's progressing and will hopefully be available for review before Christmas.